Ice hockey in Austria: Descent into the second division

-Today's situation

 Problems with offspring and finances

-The Financial crisis of 2007-2008 has not left its mark on Austrian ice hockey.
 There were already signs in the last few seasons that the limit of lukrierbaren by sponsors budget was reached, this was mainly due to the withdrawal of the HC Innsbruck from the Bundesliga with the end of the season 2008/09 obvious.
 The two Slovenian teams reported massive financial problems after this season.
 Other associations, such as the EC VSV, have been working with smaller budgets for quite some time to avoid the threat of bankruptcy.

 An important consideration here is the number of available Austrian players.
 Above all, the entry of Red Bull as a sponsor of the EC Red Bull Salzburg participant brought difficulties, as the team took a large part of the better athletic native players with extremely generous offers under contract and drove the salaries of Austrian players disproportionately upwards.
 Since many teams such as the Vienna Capitals, however, have little own offspring, they could not compensate for this by the advancement of younger players.
 As a result, the legionnaire was relaxed and replaced by a points system, so that the missing Austrian players were replaced by a large number of transfer card players.
 This in turn was criticized above all by the associations from Carinthia, which represented for decades one of the most important Kaderschmieden in Austria.
 However, the hoped-for reduction in budgets was limited, as the example of Innsbruck showed.
 At the moment, a long-term solution can only improve training for young players.
 Serious efforts in this direction have been around since 2009 and culminated in the meantime for the 2010/11 season in the establishment of a number of farm teams of all Bundesliga teams and increased cooperation with the clubs of the second and third league.
 Likewise, some youth players were able to establish themselves in better foreign junior leagues.

 The next step in 2012 was the founding of the Junior EBEL, a junior league whose participation is compulsory for all Bundesliga teams.
 This was joined in the premiere year several more teams.